nokonoko/Uguu/README.md

  git clone https://github.com/nokonoko/uguu
  ```

- Assuming you already have Node working, compilation is easy.
+Uguu runs on PHP but you will need Node to compile it, by doing:

  **Run the following commands to do so, please configure `dist.json` before you compile.**
  ```bash